-The School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
+- 11.19.1 The School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by the headteacher, other members of the senior leadership team and governors.
-(Complaints Policy)

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
-(Also refer to Low level concerns)

-Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+(Add link to Complaints policy here) - 11.19.2 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+(Also refer to Low level concerns) - 11.19.3 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.

-12 Promoting safeguarding and welfare in the curriculum
+12. Promoting safeguarding and welfare in the curriculum

-- 12.1 Cardinal Newman Catholic School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 Cardinal Newman Catholic School will teach children about safeguarding, including online safety as part of the Pastoral Curriculum PSHE. - 12.3 Schools and colleges play a crucial role in preventative education.
+- 12.1 The school recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 The school will teach children about safeguarding, including online safety (include curriculum details here). - 12.3 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
 The school/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE).

-12.3 Children at Cardinal Newman Catholic School will receive the following as part of our promotion of safeguarding across the curriculum:
+These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE) (include curriculum details here) - 12.4 Children at the school will receive the following as part of our promotion of safeguarding across the curriculum: